 Second priority is to M4 UT students

-UT students who intend to complete most of their Clerkship and Elective rotations in Chattanooga are required to provide their own housing at their expense.
+UT students who intend to complete most of their Clerkship and Elective rotations in Chattanooga are expected to provide their own housing at their expense.
 Students are not permitted to stay longer than six blocks in these apartments.
 This helps us provide housing for those who do not have other options.

 Click on the menu links to the left for a complete list of clerkships and electives, as well as how visiting medical students outside the University of Tennessee System can apply for rotations.